When someone comes to Goodwill looking for employment, we look at the whole person.

-Helping a person reach his fullest potential is an all-in commitment that requires vision, scale and experience.
-We—along with our partners — are prepared to take on this challenge.
+Helping a person reach his or her fullest potential is an all-in commitment that requires vision, scale and experience.
+We, along with our partners, are prepared to take on this challenge.

 The following partners share a permanent space on our Goodwill Opportunity Campus.

 Charlotte Community Health Clinic improves the health of the community by providing quality, accessible, affordable health services to adults and children.
 Founded in 2000 by a group of committed volunteers, the Clinic offers primary care, specialty care, behavioral health services, and health and wellness education services.
 With the support of community partners, healthcare providers, donors and volunteers, the Clinic bridges the gap to health and wellness for those without other means of medical care.